tusshr/ip-universe-mail/docs/mail-server-setup.md

 - Expose the necessary ports (25, 465, 587, 993, and optional 4190 for Sieve, 8000 for JMAP); HTTP/HTTPS for the admin UI flow through Coolify’s proxy automatically.
 - Persist the volumes (`stalwart/config`, `stalwart/data`, `stalwart/logs`, `postgres/data`).
 - Configure health checks (e.g., TCP on 587 and 993).
-- Coolify’s “magic” environment variable `SERVICE_URL_MAIL_8080=/` (already included) makes Traefik forward the domain to container port 8080.
-If you rename the service from `mail`, update the variable accordingly.
+- Coolify’s “magic” environment variables `SERVICE_URL_MAIL_8080` and `SERVICE_FQDN_MAIL_8080` are already referenced in `compose.yml`, so Traefik proxies `http://mail.ipuniverse.org` to container port 8080 without exposing the port on the host.
+If you rename the service from `mail`, adjust those entries accordingly.

 ## 9. Operational Tips